chiraitori/paperad/README.md

-# Paperback - Ad-Free Manga Reader 📚
+# Paperad- Ad-Free Manga Reader 📚

 An elegant, ad-free manga reader built with Expo and React Native.